Create a Custom AI Assistant

 This page has information on how to get started creating your own OpenAI Assistant in ChatGPT.
 I’ve included details about two potential paths that can be taken, each with its own strengths (💪) and challenges (🧗♂️).
 Before creating your first AI assistant, consider both paths and how each aligns with your goals.

-Both paths will require a ChatGPT Plus account to create an assistant.
-Despite the differences, both paths will result in an AI assistant that leverages retrieval-augmented generation (RAG) techniques to empower your assistant to quickly search through and summarize key information from a knowledge base, reducing hallucinations and giving you control over how your assistant behaves for your learners.
+Both paths will require a ChatGPT Plus account and result in an AI assistant that leverages retrieval-augmented generation (RAG) techniques to empower your assistant to quickly search through and summarize key information from a provided knowledge base.

 Navigation

-Path 2: Create an Assistant in ChatGPT Editor
+Path 1: Create an AI Assistant in ChatGPT Editor

 • Strengths